jonathanchiong/street-level.github.io/_drafts/2016-07-27-debunking-property-investment-myths.md

 description: Avoiding common traps when investing in property
 date: 2016-07-27
 image: www.street-level.co/assets/Prop-invest.jpg
-tags: 'singapore property, property investing, property myths'
+tags: 'singapore, property, investing, myths'
 published: false
 ---
 Investing in real estate is a popular way among Singaporeans to grow their wealth.
 In this post, we discuss how real estate investors can invest smartly and avoid some of the common misconceptions.